-Trade receivables and unbilled revenues, net of allowance for credit losses: We record trade receivables at amounts billed to customers and we record unbilled revenues based on an estimate of energy delivered or services provided to customers.
+Trade receivables and unbilled revenue, net of allowance for credit losses: We record trade receivables at amounts billed to customers and we record unbilled revenues based on an estimate of energy delivered or services provided to customers.
 The estimates for unbilled revenues are determined based on various assumptions, including current month energy load requirements, billing rates by customer class and delivery loss factors.
 Changes in those assumptions could significantly affect the estimated amounts of unbilled revenues.

-The allowance for credit losses is our best estimate of the amount of probable credit losses in our existing trade receivables, determined based on experience for each service region.
+The allowance for credit losses is our best estimate of the amount of probable credit losses in our existing accounts receivable, determined based on experience for each service region.
 Each month we review our allowance for credit losses and past due accounts by age.
 When we believe that a receivable will not be recovered, we charge off the account balance against the allowance.
 Changes in assumptions about input factors and customer receivables, which are inherently uncertain and susceptible to change from period to period, could significantly affect the allowance for credit losses estimates.

-Trade receivables at December 31 include unbilled revenues of \$115.4 million for 2024 and \$101.4 million for 2023, and are shown net of an allowance for credit losses at December 31 of \$68.6 million for 2024 and \$62.8 million for 2023.
+Trade receivables at December 31 include unbilled revenues of \$63.5 million for 2024 and \$64.8 million for 2023, and are shown net of an allowance for credit losses at December 31 of \$59.5 million for 2024 and \$44.5 million for 2023.
 Trade receivables do not bear interest, although late fees may be assessed.
-Credit loss expense was \$55.1 million in 2024, including \$0.8 million of arrears forgiveness balances.
-Credit loss expense was \$62.1 million in 2023, including \$19.3 million of arrears forgiveness balances.
-Arrears forgiveness balances will be recovered through a tariff over a three year period that began August 1, 2022 for Phase 1 and a two and a half year-period that began on March 1, 2023 for Phase 2.
+Credit loss expense was \$48.8 million in 2024, including \$0.6 million of arrears forgiveness balances.
+Credit loss expense was \$41.1 million in 2023, including \$17.6 million of arrears forgiveness balances.
+Arrears forgiveness balances will be recovered through a tariff over a five year period that began August 1, 2022 for Phase 1 and a three and a half year-period that began March 1, 2023 for Phase 2.

 Trade receivables include amounts due under deferred payment arrangements (DPAs).
 When a residential customer becomes delinquent in making payments, the NYPSC requires us to allow the customer to enter into a DPA to settle the account balance.
-A DPA allows the account balance to be paid in installments without interest over an extended period of time, which generally exceeds one year, by negotiating mutually acceptable payment terms.
+A DPA allows the account balance to be paid in installments over an extended period without interest, which generally exceeds one year, by negotiating mutually acceptable payment terms.
 Generally, we must continue to serve a customer who cannot pay an account balance in full if the customer: (i) pays a reasonable portion of the balance; (ii) agrees to pay the balance in installments; and (iii) agrees to pay future bills within 30 days until the DPA is paid in full.
 Failure to make payments on a DPA results in the full amount of a receivable under a DPA being due.
-These accounts are part of the regular operating cycle and we classify them as short term.
+These accounts are part of the regular operating cycle and we classify them as short-term.

 We establish our allowance for credit losses, including for unbilled revenue (also referred to as contract assets), by using both historical average loss percentages to project future losses, and by establishing a specific allowance for known credit issues or for specific items not considered in the historical average calculation.
-We consider whether we need to adjust historical loss rates to reflect the effects of current conditions and forecasted changes considering various economic indicators (e.g., Gross Domestic Product, Personal Income, Consumer Price Index, Unemployment Rate) over the contractual life of the trade receivables.
+We also consider whether we need to adjust historical loss rates to reflect the effects of current conditions and forecasted changes considering various economic indicators (e.g., Gross Domestic Product, Personal Income, Consumer Price Index, Unemployment Rate) over the contractual life of the trade receivables.
 We write off amounts when we have exhausted reasonable collection efforts.
-The allowance for credit losses for DPAs at December 31 was \$31.5 million for 2024 and \$17.6 million for 2023.
-DPA receivable balances at December 31 were \$52.3 million for 2024 and \$39.1 million for 2023.
+The allowance for credit losses for DPAs at December 31 was \$25.3 million in 2024 and \$10.9 million in 2023.
+DPA receivable balances at December 31 were \$41.6 million in 2024 and \$23.9 million in 2023.